mayest/Portfolio-Performance/PortfolioPerformance/README.md

 To permanently remove the add-in, simply delete the .xll file from the directory in which it is stored.
 Note that the next time you return to the add-ins dialog box, Excel will inform you that it cannot find the file and ask if you would like it to be removed from the list.

 # Usage
 The functions are available in the Insert Function dialog box in the Portfolio Performance category.
 Each function and argument has a short description.

-Of course, the functions can be entered manually as well.
+Of course, the functions can be entered manually as well, and the add-in includes Intellisense to help if you type the function directly.
 For example, typing =SharpeRatio(A1:A15, B1:B15) will calculate the Sharpe Ratio, assuming that the asset returns are in A1:A15 and the risk-free asset returns are in B1:B15.

+Documentation is available at: https://github.com/mayest/Portfolio-Performance/blob/master/PortfolioPerformance/Performance%20Analysis%20Add-in%20Documentation.pdf.

 # Updates
 This free and open-source project is hosted on GitHub, and you can always download the latest version at https://github.com/mayest/.
 To update it, make sure that Excel is not open and then download the appropriate version of the add-in to the same folder where you had originally saved it.
 The next time that you start Excel, the updated version of the add-in will be used.